Permissionless-Software-Foundation/bounties/README.md

 # PSF Bounties
 This is a non-code repository.
-The GitHub Issues for this repo are used to track bounties that have been funded through [PSF Grants](https://psfoundation.cash/grants/):
+The GitHub [Issues](https://github.com/Permissionless-Software-Foundation/bounties/issues) and [Projects](https://github.com/Permissionless-Software-Foundation/bounties/projects) for this repo are used to track bounties that have been funded through [PSF Grants](https://psfoundation.cash/grants/):

 - [Collaborative CoinJoin](https://github.com/Permissionless-Software-Foundation/bounties/issues/2)
 - [Tor List](https://github.com/Permissionless-Software-Foundation/bounties/issues/1)